redFrik/udk12-Back_to_basics/udk141204/README.md

 analogWrite
 --
-note it is called analogWrite but it is actually pwm (pulse-width modulation).
+note it is called analogWrite but the functionallity is actually [pwm](http://arduino.cc/en/Tutorial/PWM) (pulse-width modulation).

 ```
 //simple fade led